Craig Carr is a civil practitioner, specialising in clinical negligence, personal injury, professional negligence, and public authority liability.

 He is ranked as a leading junior in the Legal 500 (personal injury).
 He was lead counsel in one of the largest child abuse group actions (over 600 Claimants).
 In 2018 he was appointed to sit on the Lambeth Redress Scheme Appeal Panel chaired by Sir John Goldring.
 He has had articles published by APIL, ACAL, LexisNexis and the New Law Journal.
 His research has been included in written evidence to the Treasury Committee.

 Craig has a wide-ranging clinical negligence practice covering the full range of medical disciplines, and typically with a six to seven-figure valuation.
 He is instructed in birth injury, delayed diagnosis, surgical error and consent cases.
 He acts in claims against NHS Trusts, GPs and private practitioners/organisations.
 Where death has resulted from the treatment he is often instructed to act on behalf of the bereaved family at the inquest.

-Sole Counsel in a £1.4m claim concerning amputation following negligent medical treatment.
+£1.5m claim concerning amputation following negligent medical treatment.

-£1.04million Claim alleging failure to diagnose cardiac abnormalities prior to a fatal heart attack.
+Acted for the family in a £600k claim for the death of a father following the failure to diagnose cardiac abnormalities prior to a fatal heart attack.